Habeeb-marcus/Introduction-to-Github/README.md

 ![git](https://user-images.githubusercontent.com/77323680/194396735-3c32321b-f8d2-4bce-b28c-f3873a171ced.png)

-This article gives an introductory guide to Git for beginners.
-It will teach you the fundamentals of Git and how to effectively publish your work to a Github repository.
+This article gives an introductory guide to GitHub for beginners.
+It will teach you the fundamentals of GitHub and how use Git to publish your work to a Github repository.
 # Audience
 This tutorial has been prepared for beginners to help them understand the basics of GitHub.
-After completing this tutorial, you would understand the basics of Github and will be able to create a repository.
+After completing this tutorial, you would understand the basics of Github and will be able to create a repository and.
 # Prerequisites
 Before going with this content, I recommend that you have a basic grasp of the following and that your computer is set up for git use.